NVyrsta/train-timetable-manager/readme.md

 4. Commit and push your changes to your forked repository.
 5. Create a pull request describing your changes.

-## License

-[License Name] - Provide information about the license under which the project is distributed (e.g., MIT, Apache 2.0, etc.)

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [contact email].
+If you have any questions or suggestions, feel free to reach out to us at natali.vyrsta@gmail.com